manuTro/Cljs-react-navigation/README.md

 # Cljs-react-navigation
-A simple usage of react-navigation library with clojurescript
+A simple usage of react-navigation library with clojurescript.
+Go to simpleStack branch